A Place for Mom

 Bursack also says it’s also important to plan for socialization if your loved one relies on others for transportation.
 “If the older adult no longer drives, consider how they will get to activities.
 You might also help set them up with technology that allows virtual communication with old friends.”

-Reasons you might not want to move your parent into your home
+Reasons to avoid moving a parent into your home

 Ultimately, you may decide that moving your parent into your home isn’t the best option.
-Consider the following signs and reasons why this could be the case:
+Consider the following signs why this could be the case:

 • Your parent’s care needs are too significant to take on.